Sunny Sunday Things To Do In Beverly Hills

 If you find yourself in the city on a Sunday, spend the day soaking up the warm California sun as you take in the sights of one of the most beautiful cities in the world.

 - Park at the City of Beverly Hills garage accessible from North Canon Drive, between Brighton Way and South Santa Monica Boulevard.
 Most city garages offer two free hours of parking.

 - Take some time to admire art, history and architecture at Wallis Annenberg Center for the Performing Arts and the Beverly Hills Civic Center.
 Bringing world-class entertainment to Beverly Hills, The Wallis restored the historic Beverly Hills Post Office to serve as the theatre’s lobby.
 Though closed on Sundays, this architectural landmark is still worth a glance.
 Across the street, you can admire the Spanish Revival architecture at the city’s Civic Center as you stroll through its beautiful courtyards and promenades.

-- Swing by the Beverly Hills Farmers' Market, a free event held every Sunday on Civic Center Drive, which features a wide selection of fresh produce from over 60 local farmers and vendors.
+- Swing by the Beverly Hills Farmers' Market, a free event held every Sunday on Civic Center Drive, which features a wide selection of fresh produce from local farmers and vendors.
 With kid’s activities, live music and a petting zoo, you’ll find this market the perfect place to spend your morning.

-- Hop in your car and take a trip up to Greystone Mansion and explore the grounds of this historic Beverly Hills landmark.
+- Hop in your car and take a trip up to Greystone Mansion & Gardens: The Doheny Estate and explore the grounds of this historic Beverly Hills landmark.
 Built in 1928 for the son of a prominent oil baron, this mansion is surrounded by 18.5 pastoral acres of lush, City-owned parkland and has been featured in countless movies such as The Social Network, Charlies Angels Full Throttle, Spiderman, What Women Want and Ghostbusters.

 - Top off the day with small bites or a full dinner at A60 (Above SIXTY), the trendy rooftop lounge atop SIXTY Beverly Hills.
 From here, you’ll enjoy a 360 degree view of Los Angeles, specialty cocktails and tasty dishes like ahi tuna tartare tossed in a citrus soy marinade and served with avocado and wonton crisps.

 Find more ideas for what to see and do in Beverly Hills with our Suggested Activities and Itineraries.